Decaded/NyaDB/README.md

 Simple JSON "database" for NodeJS.
 ***
 All files (databases) will be stored in the `NyaDB` folder in the project's root directory.

-The cache is automatically updated every 0.25 seconds.
-The files are always up to date.
 ***

 # Installation